farhankhan117/twitter-multi-label-text-classification/README.md

 # Twitter Multi-Label Text Classification
 ### Comparison of GloVe • Word2Vec • FastText • BERT

 This project builds a multi-label text classifier using the Twitter Multilabel Dataset from Kaggle.
-The goal is to compare how different text-embedding methods perform when trained on the same dataset using GPU acceleration.
+The main objective is to compare how different text-embedding methods perform when trained and evaluated on the same dataset.

-Four types of embeddings were tested:
+Four types of embeddings were used:
 - GloVe
 - Word2Vec
 - FastText
 - BERT (bert-base-uncased)

-For the classical methods (GloVe, Word2Vec, FastText), the tweets were converted into fixed-size embedding vectors.
+For the traditional embedding methods (GloVe, Word2Vec, FastText), each tweet was converted into a fixed-size embedding vector.
-These vectors were passed to a simple neural network with linear layers, ReLU activation, dropout, and a final output layer.
+These vectors were passed into a neural network with linear layers, ReLU activation, dropout, and an output layer suitable for multi-label prediction.
-Training used the Adam optimizer and BCEWithLogitsLoss because the task contains multiple labels per tweet.
+Training used the Adam optimizer and BCEWithLogitsLoss because each tweet can have multiple emotion labels.

-For the BERT model, the built-in tokenizer was used to break text into subword tokens.
-Only a small classification head was added on top of the BERT encoder and the entire model was fine-tuned on GPU.
+For the BERT model, the tweet text was tokenized using the WordPiece tokenizer, and a classification layer was added on top of the BERT encoder.
-BERT learns context from full sentences, giving it a natural advantage over static embeddings.
+The model was fine-tuned on the dataset, which helps it learn contextual meaning from the full sentence.

-Training trends (synthetic pattern):
+Training behavior (general pattern):
-BERT usually learns the fastest and reaches the highest accuracy, while classic embeddings improve more slowly.
+BERT usually learns faster and achieves higher accuracy, while traditional embeddings improve more gradually.

-**Synthetic performance comparison:**
+**Synthetic performance results:**

 | Model     | Accuracy | Precision | Recall | F1 Score | AUC  |
 |-----------|----------|-----------|--------|----------|------|